-GPS enabled digital radios can be tracked using traditional mapping systems.
-Tracking for indoor environments is available via internally installed beacons which communicate with Bluetooth enabled radios.
+Location tracking of radio users is possible using GPS enabled digital radios.
+Tracking for indoor locations is available via internally installed beacons which communicate with Bluetooth enabled radios.

 Lone Worker Safety>

 To ensure the safety of personnel and lone workers features such as an emergency button, timed welfare checks initiated by the radio and man-down options are available.
 Alarm activations are sent to other radios or can be sent as a text message or voice message to mobile phones.

 Digital radios can be integrated with building management systems such as fire and intruder alarm systems.
 Details of an activation (showing information displayed on the alarm panel) can be sent to a radio with a display.

 Phone integration allows radio users to make and receive calls over SIP, GSM and analogue phones using their digital radio.
 This feature will also monitor lone worker and emergency calls and notify alarms by text message or pre-recorded voice messages.

 Trunked systems such as Motorola’s Capacity Plus and Capacity Max offer greater flexibility and capacity across sites where there is high volume usage.
 Channels effectively become a pooled resource offering greater channel efficiency.